knetikmedia/knetikcloud-java-client/docs/StoreApi.md

 One-step purchase and pay for a single SKU item from a user&#39;s wallet

 Used to create and automatically pay an invoice for a single unit of a single SKU from a user&#39;s wallet.
 SKU must be priced in virtual currency and must not be an item that requires shipping.
 PAYMENTS_ADMIN permission is required if user ID is specified and is not the ID of the currently logged in user.
-If invoice price does not match expected price, purchase is aborted
+If invoice price does not match expected price, purchase is aborted. &lt;br&gt;&lt;br&gt;&lt;b&gt;Permissions Needed:&lt;/b&gt; PAYMENTS_USER and owner, or PAYMENTS_ADMIN

 ### Example
 ```java